 I always felt safer having the kids in the cart when they were younger.
 Of course, this only works if they can stay seated.

 As they got older, I had them walk alongside the cart, but they had to have one hand on the cart.
 This helped keep them from wandering off to check out every shiny object we passed in the store.
 But it also kept them close while I located items on my list.

 If there are no other tips you keep from this post, please take this one to heart.

 I have seen too many adults leave tiny children outside their stalls while the adult uses the restroom.
-ANYONE can snatch that child and be gone before the adult has time to react.
+ANYONE can snatch that child and disappear before the adult has time to react.

-I even had a friend tell me their teen son was approached at the sink by a man who was trying to find out if he was alone.
+I even had a friend tell me someone approached their teen son at the sink of an airport bathroom and was trying to learn if he was alone.
 We really cannot be too careful.

 If you cannot take your child in the stall with you, then send them in a neighboring one with strict instructions they are not to leave their stall until you knock on their door telling them you are finished and they can come out.